 - [MBB S-101, Study Abroad in Trento, Italy: Windows into the Structure of the Mind and Brain (Alfonso Caramazza and John Assad)]

 - [MBB S-105, Study Abroad in Trento, Italy: The Cognitive Neuroscience of Film (Jeffrey Zacks)]

 - [PSYC S-1601, Children of the Twenty-First Century: Emerging Perspectives for Developmental Science (Samudragupta Bora)]

 Last updated on June 8, 2022.
 Please note: The MBB Summer Abroad program in Trento, Italy will not be offered in Summer 2022.

 Please note that summer school courses can only be used to meet the Introductory or Advanced Course requirements for the concentration and secondary field.
 Therefore, PSYC S-1240, Abnormal Psychology CANNOT meet the Foundational Course requirement.
 Similarly, when offered, PSYC S-1900, STAT S-100, and STAT S-102 CANNOT meet the Statistics requirements.

 Life Science/CNEP Track students CANNOT complete Related Life Science courses in the summer school.

 When registering for a summer school course, you should indicate that you are a Harvard College student.
 This way, the courses will appear on your student record.

 Psychology courses taken through an approved Study Out of Residence (SOR) program may count as departmental Advanced Courses toward the concentration, but not toward the secondary field, if:

-- They are on the automatic approval list.
+- They are on the "previously approved courses" list.